balab2020/js-functional-programming/README.md

 ```
 In this solution, we just replaced for loop with forEach which takes function as argument and uses it to process each item in array.

-Solution 3: Use Array.prototype.reduce, if you want to learn about reduce, please read in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
+_Solution 3_: Use Array.prototype.reduce, if you want to learn about reduce, please read in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)

 ```javascript
 const reducer = (max, currentValue) => max < currentValue ? currentValue : max;
 console.log(numbers.reduce(reducer));
 ```
-In this soultion, we have removed all the local scope variable, reducer is a simple function which takes two arguments and returns the maximum out of them.
+In this soultion, we have removed for or forEach loop, reduce takes callback function and does recursion operation. reducer is a callback function which is invoked with two arguments, first argument is result of previous call, second argument is the current position value.

+i.e) max is tha accumulator, numbers[i] is the currentValue from previous examples.

+This is then way, you start thinking in functional programming way by removing avoidable variables, logic.